openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/03-login-to-openshift.md

 # Login to OpenShift Container Platform

-**Red Hat OpenShift Container Platform** is the preferred runtime for **Red Hat Runtimes** like **Spring Boot**, **Vert.x**, etc. OpenShift Container Platform is based on **Kubernetes** which is a Container Orchestrator that has grown massively over the last couple years. **OpenShift** is currently the only container platform based on Kubernetes that offers multitenancy.
+**Red Hat OpenShift Container Platform** is the preferred platform for **Red Hat Runtimes** like **Spring Boot**, **Vert.x**, etc. OpenShift Container Platform is based on **Kubernetes** which is a Container Orchestrator that has grown massively over the last couple years. **OpenShift** is currently the only container platform based on Kubernetes that offers multitenancy.
 This means that developers can have their own personal, isolated projects to test and verify application before committing to a shared code repository.

 OpenShift also ships with a feature rich web console as well as command line tools to provide users with a friendly interface to work with applications deployed to the platform.